-World Diabetes Day events included a lunch time tabling event with healthy snack options, exercise demonstrations and the American Diabetes Association, Are you at risk for type-2 diabetes, assessment activity.
+World Diabetes Day events included a lunch time tabling event with healthy snack options, exercise demonstrations and the American Diabetes Association, Are you at isk for type-2 diabetes, assessment activity.

 Exercise in an essential activity to reduce the risk of Diabetes.
-The Healthy Maturity Senior Exercise class was held weekly on the VPH campus.
-During the past year, there were 272 participants in the free senior exercise classes.
+The Healthy Maturity Senior Exercise class was held weekly both on the VPH campus and via a collaboration with the Bernardi Senior Center in Van Nuys.
+During the past year, there were 463 participants in the free senior exercise classes.

 Breastfed babies are known to be less overweight as they grow older than bottle fed babies.
 VPH offered breastfeeding classes in English and Spanish, a breastfeeding support group, and held its annual Breastfeeding Awareness Month event in August.
-150 people participated in these programs.
+259 people participated in these programs.